-(3) The provisions of this section shall not apply to any equity share if at the time of the receipt or accrual of any amount (other than an amount constituting a dividend or foreign dividend) in respect of that share the taxpayer was a connected person in relation to the company that issued that share and-
+(3) The provisions of this section shall not apply to any equity share if at the time of the disposal of that share the taxpayer was a connected person in relation to the company that issued that share and-

-- (a) more than 50 per cent of the market value of the equity shares of that company was attributable directly or indirectly to immovable property other than- - (i) immovable property held directly or indirectly by a person that is not a connected person in relation to the taxpayer; or - (ii) immovable property held directly or indirectly for a period of at least three years immediately prior to that receipt or accrual; or - (b) that company acquired any asset during the period of three years immediately prior to that receipt or accrual and amounts were paid or payable by any person to any person other than that company for the use of that asset while that asset was held by that company during that period.
+- (a) more than 50 per cent of the market value of the equity shares of that company was attributable directly or indirectly to immovable property other than- - (i) immovable property held directly or indirectly by a person that is not a connected person to the taxpayer; or - (ii) immovable property held directly or indirectly for a continuous period of more than three years immediately prior to that disposal; or - (b) that company acquired any asset during the period of three years immediately prior to that disposal and amounts were paid or payable by any person to any person other than that company for the use of that asset while that asset was held by that company during that period.

-The effective rate of income tax on capital gains is lower than that applicable to income.
-The potential abuse of section 9C necessitated the introduction of antiavoidance provisions to prevent speculators in immovable property from converting their revenue profits into capital profits.
+The effective CGT rate is lower than the effective rate at which other income of a revenue nature is subject to income tax.
+The potential abuse of section 9C necessitated the introduction of anti-avoidance provisions in order to prevent speculators in immovable property from converting their revenue profits into capital profits.